LucaT2/3D-Object-Morphing-VAE/README.md

 ### 1. Setup

-Clone the repository and install the necessary dependencies (assuming a `requirements.txt` is present):
+Clone the repository and install the necessary dependencies:

 ```bash
 git clone <Your_Repo_Link_Here>